RobbieHember/fcgadgets/README.md

 The **fcgadgets** package supports greenhouse gas (GHG) balance estimation, accounting, and reporting in British Columbia’s forest sector.
 The package is written in the Python 3/Jupyter environment, benefiting from stable integrated libraries for simulation modelling, geographical information systems, data analytics, and application deployment (Downey, 2017).

 The **fcgadgets** package was developed to:
-* Organize code resources used by the Forest Carbon Initiative (https://www2.gov.bc.ca/gov/content/environment/natural-resource-stewardship/natural-resources-climate-change/natural-resources-climate-change-mitigation/forest-carbon-initiative)
+* Organize code resources used by BC's Forest Carbon Initiative
 * Share knowledge, methods and limitations
-* Streamlined integration with BC data systems
+* Streamline project setup and integration with BC information systems
 	* Vegetation Resource Inventory (VRI)
 	* Reporting Silviculture Updates and Land Status Tracking System (RESULTS)
 	* Natural disturbance databases